 a.
 For Property Details, Property Features, Property Address

 c.
-For Property Fields – custom fields –
+Property Fields – Custom Fields Labels

 NOTE: Some default properties fields are managed from POEDIT (Address fields, Bedrooms, Rooms, Bathrooms, Size, Property Size).
-The rest are managed from admin.

 d.
 For Advanced Search labels – custom fields,